-Indigenous communities may be harmed by reduced water availability, as a result of climate change, needed for economic development, drinking supply, and the ecological health of sacred water sources and aquatic species (Novak et al. 2018).
+Indigenous communities may be harmed by reduced water availability as a result of climate change, including the amount of water needed for economic development and drinking supply, and reduced ecological health of sacred water sources and aquatic species (Novak et al. 2018).
 For example, traditional small-scale farmers can be destabilized by water shortages and increased salinity of water sources (e.g., saltwater intrusion from sea-level rise into groundwater aquifers) (Altieri and Koohafkan 2008).
 Rising water bills due to drought also disproportionately affect low-income communities.
 Droughts reduce water availability and force water providers to invest in additional supplies or institute expansive emergency supply measures (Rachunok and Fletcher 2023).
 These costs are inequitably passed onto affected households, with low-income households often paying more or paying proportionally more than higher-income households (Rachunok and Fletcher 2023).

-Appendix E, Greenhouse Gas Emissions and Climate Change, provides additional discussion of health and societal impacts of climate change on vulnerable populations.
+Appendix F, Greenhouse Gas Emissions and Climate Change, provides additional discussion of health and societal impacts of climate change on vulnerable populations.

 As discussed in Chapter 4, Air Quality, total health effects of emissions from either CAFE or heavy-duty pickup truck and van (HDPUV) fuel efficiency (FE) standards would remain the same or decrease under all action alternatives relative to the No-Action Alternative.
 Under any CAFE standard action alternative, total emissions from passenger cars and light trucks are expected to decrease over time compared to existing (2022) conditions (Table 4.2.1-1).
+Under any HDPUV FE standard action alternative, total emissions from HDPUVs are expected to decrease over time compared to existing (2022) conditions (Table 4.2.1-1).
 Under any HDPUV FE standard action alternative, total emissions from HDPUVs are expected to decrease over time compared to existing (2022) conditions (Table 4.2.1-10).
 As discussed in Chapter 4, Section 4.1.1.3, Vehicle Emissions Standards, the phase-in of Tier 3 vehicle emissions standards will decrease the average per-vehicle miles traveled (VMT) emissions as newer, lower-emitting vehicles replace older, higher-emitting vehicles over time.
 These decreases are expected to more than offset increases from VMT growth.
 As a result, under any alternative, the total health effects of emissions from passenger cars and light trucks, and from HDPUVs, are expected to decrease over time compared to existing conditions.

 As discussed in Chapter 4, Air Quality, and Chapter 9, Comparison of Alternatives and Mitigation, differences in air quality parameters during the forecast period to 2050 are attributed to the complex interactions between tailpipe emissions rates of the various vehicle types, the technologies NHTSA assumes manufacturers will incorporate to comply with the standards, upstream emissions rates, the relative proportion of gasoline and diesel in total fuel consumption, and changes in VMT from the rebound effect.
-Other CAFE Model inputs and assumptions, which are discussed in Chapter 2, Proposed Action and Alternatives and Analysis Methods, and at length in the proposed rule preamble, Technical Support Document, and PRIA issued concurrently with this EIS, including the rate at which new vehicles are sold, will also affect these estimates.
+Other CAFE Model inputs and assumptions, which are discussed in Chapter 2, Proposed Action and Alternatives and Analysis Methods, and at length in the final rule preamble, Technical Support Document, and the Final Regulatory Impact Analysis (FRIA) issued concurrently with this EIS, including the rate at which new vehicles are sold, will also affect these estimates.
 However, as discussed in Chapter 4, Air Quality, these impacts are small in relation to total criteria emissions impacts during the forecast period.